 Due to its antioxidant properties, selenium may also help to lower inflammatory markers in the body, which is another key risk factor for heart disease.

-In this collection of studies, when people with heart disease took selenium supplements, levels of the inflammatory marker C-reactive protein (CRP) reduced, while levels of glutathione peroxidase (a powerful antioxidant) increased.
+In these studies, when people with heart disease took selenium supplements, levels of the inflammatory marker C-reactive protein (CRP) reduced, while levels of glutathione peroxidase (a powerful antioxidant) increased.

 Selenium may boost heart health and reduce the risk of heart disease